 "Tell him he can come, too.
 His appointment just called to reschedule.
 Too bad, huh?"
 He said, chuckling away at 5.5 cents a second.

 I froze.
-Why did I have to break the bad news to the G-Man?
+Why did I have to break someone else's bad news to the G-Man?
 I was the one who drove an hour through a blizzard to stick my neck on the block for a tax year ending in a very foggy period of my life from a previous century I barely recall.
 And, I was on time, too.
 At $200 an hour I just wanted to about face and bolt.

 We made eye contact.
 The IRS guy got up from the table and approached me just as my iPhone pinged my e-mail with a blast of news alerts; the Dow was fighting hard to recover, the foreign markets were going apeshit, Heath Ledger was found dead...